unahouExosite/docs/widget/README.md

 ## Portals Custom Widget API

-Custom widgets in [Portals](https://portals.exosite.com) dashboards run inside a Javascript sandbox that provides an API to access the One Platform.
+Portals provides a Javascript API for developing custom dashboard widgets.
+If you need to develop a custom widget, you've come to the right place.
+This document will describe how to create a custom widget in Portals, the structure of the data passed to widgets when it loads

 ### Table of Contents